Woman claims she threw premature baby in trash

 The woman has been unable to tell police where she threw away the newborn.

-Detectives are searching through a trash sorting facility in East New York, Brooklyn.
+Detectives spent Wednesday searching through a trash sorting facility in East New York, Brooklyn, but they did not turn up any results.
+They have now moved on to Port Newark, where trash waits to be shipped out for disposal.

+The woman has not been charged, and investigators are still trying to determine if there was, in fact, a baby.

 ----------